BenDeVries/DeVries_WP/README.md

 Add any other needed packages or new commands to this file.
 - coversheet.tex - Creates cover sheet for writing project document.
 You will not need to edit this file.
-- main.tex - Combine individual sections to create your document.
+- main_LATEX.tex - Latex file to combine individual sections to create your document.
 Compile this file to produce a pdf of your entire document.
 Names of sections should match names of .tex files in "body" folder
+- main_RMD.tex - RMD file that contains the ability to combine individual latex sections or write code / text directly in RMD.
+Compile this file to produce a pdf of your entire document.
+When using latex sections, names of sections should match names of .tex files in "body" folder
 - references.bib - BibTeX file of your references.
 - body folder - .tex files of each section
 - figures folder - all figures included in your document